 A course designed to assist in the planning, promoting, and conducting of church-related recreation programs, stressing the needs of all ages and the variety of forms.
-Same as CED 360.

 YTH 417 Counseling Adolescents (3)

 A study of the significant clinical issues facing adolescents in the areas of physical, emotional, social, and cognitive development.
 Same as CHS 417.
 Prerequisite: SOC 103, PSY 204, CHS 211.
 (1st)